Renting a Condo Vs. an Apartment in NYC

 If a pipe bursts or something breaks, the response time relies heavily on the owner's schedule.

-If they are away on vacation, they may not be able to help you as quickly as you would like.
+If they are away on vacation, they may be unable to help you as quickly as you would like.

 You may be held responsible for extra maintenance charges when an issue occurs.